petrelharp/tskit_intro/tskit-intro.md

 ![recombination](figs/recombination-cartoon-crop.png)

 ::: {.centered}
-You have two copies of each chromosome, one from each parent.
+You have two copies of each autosome, one from each parent.
 :::